CADViewer/cadviewer-testapp-rails7-01/README.md

 ## How to Use

-Run Rails7 server under http://localhost:3000,  in [CAD Conversion Server](https://github.com/CADViewer/cadviewer-conversion-server), ensure the server is running on port 4000.
+Run Rails7 server under http://localhost:3000.
+In [CAD Conversion Server](https://github.com/CADViewer/cadviewer-conversion-server), ensure the server is running on port 4000.

 Use the content of ***/app/views/cadviewerbasecanvas/index.html.erb*** as a starting point of an integration.